 The team has an all-star line up of drivers in world champion Kimi Raikkonen and four-times world champion Sebastian Vettel who replaces Fernando Alonso as their number 1 driver.

-With a complete re-structuring of the team and two of th best driver in the sport, Ferrari could have a good title chance this year, it’s all really down to how much ground has been made on engine performance.
+With a complete re-structuring of the team and two of th best driver in the sport, Ferrari could have a good title chance this year, it’s all really down to how much ground-work has been made on engine performance.